.. ....

 Aitchison's sons George and John had worked together as pianoforte makers.

-By 1847 George was living at Harris Place Oxford Street when he married Ellen
+By 1847 George was living at Harris Place Oxford Street when he married

-Denny in October.
+Ellen Denny in October.
 George and Ellen's first daughter Ann

 Margeret Aitchison was born in May 1848.
-They
+They were

-of the Aitchison home in Princes Street.
+Aitchison home in Princes Street.
+George and Ellen's next child George

-George and Ellen's next child George Aitchison was born in October 1849.
+Aitchison was born in October 1849.
+Their son George

 unfortunately died within three days of birth.
 The

-next daughter Ellen Christiana Aitchison was born in January 1852.The
+Christiana Aitchison was born in January 1852.The

-aged 31 in 1856 after contracting Typhoid.
-By 1861 his widow Ellen was
+suddenly aged 31 in 1856 after contracting Typhoid.
+By 1861 his widow

-living at 15
+Ellen was living at 15

-Warren Street St Pancras, which was on the corner of
+Warren Street St Pancras, which was on the

-Princes Street and a short distance from the Aitchisons.
+corner of Princes Street and a short distance from the Aitchisons.

 John Aitchison married

 Ellen Isaacs in 1850.
-She was recently widowed when her husband Isaac Isaacs
+She was recently widowed when her husband Isaac

-business with a second property at Cook's
+the business with a second property at Cook's

-Terrace, Old St Pancras Road, which was in use by 1855.
+Terrace, Old St Pancras

-John died in 1863 and the business was ran by his wife Ellen for a number
+Road, which was in use by 1855.
+John died in 1863 and the business was

 By

-1849 Thomas and Christiana Musgrove's second daughter Elizabeth was born in
+1849 Thomas and Christiana Musgrove's second daughter Elizabeth was born

-seven months, and was buried at
+within seven months, and was buried

-to nearby Tonbridge Street but after Elizabeth's death
+Tonbridge Street but after Elizabeth's death Christiana and her daughter Christiana moved

 Street St Pancras.

-On the 1851 census
+On the 1851 census for

-for Princes Street which was taken on the night of Sunday
+Princes Street which was taken on the night of Sunday 30th of March, we

-George and Margarets son George who was now liviing with
+was now liviing with them.

-The six year old George Aitchison
+The six year old George Musgrove was baptised

-Baptism Certificate shows that George's parents were John and Elizabeth
+in September 1851 at St Pancras Old Church.
+The Baptism Certificate shows that George's parents were John and Elizabeth

 Unfortunately Christiana

-consumption (TB) aged just 35 in
+Musgrove died of consumption (TB) aged just 35 in

 June 1851.
 We have checked the cemetery burial registers for St Pancras